isomerpages/pmo-nccs/media/speeches/_posts/2010-11-01-speech-by-senior-minister-of-state-for-trade-and-industry-and-education-s-iswaran-at-the-singapore-energy-summit-1-november-2010.md

 Strong political and business leadership is also needed to bring about a confluence of the key enablers for the transition to a smart energy economy.
 Let me touch briefly on some of these enablers which I understand will also be discussed in today’s sessions.

 **Innovation Beyond Technology**
 Technological advancements will power solutions for the new energy future.
-From traditional hydrocarbons and combustion-based technologies to new and renewable sources; from upstream R&D to downstream applications; and, from power generation and transmission to energy demand management – innovation is a crucial element.
+From traditional hydrocarbons and combustion-based technologies to new and renewable sources; from upstream R&amp;D to downstream applications; and, from power generation and transmission to energy demand management – innovation is a crucial element.

 The challenge for the energy sector is to be able to bring together the various facilitating elements – innovative policies, capability-building, financing solutions, as well as stakeholder engagement initiatives - to drive such advancements in technology.